Traditional Service of Lessons and Carols Presented at Denison's Swasey Chapel

-Denison University's Swasey Chapel will welcome college and community members for a traditional "Candlelight Lessons and Carols" service at 8 p.m. on Thursday (Dec.
+Denison University's Swasey Chapel will glow with candlelight as college and community members gather for a traditional "Candlelight Lessons and Carols" service at 8 p.m., Friday (Dec.
 6).
-This service, jointly sponsored by the department of music and the Office for Religious Life, is the University's celebration of Christmas.
-The chapel chimes will peal each hour from 10 a.m. to 8 p.m. preceding the service.
-The Collegium Musicum, a vocal ensemble directed by Stephen Caracciolo, will provide special music for this service.
+This service, jointly sponsored by the department of music and the Office of Religious Life, is the University's celebration of Christmas.
+The Collegium Musicum, a vocal ensemble directed by Christine Shumway Mortine, will provide special music for this service.
+This program is free and open to the public.

-The evening begins with a traditional procession of light and the singing of the 15th-century plainchant, "O, Come, O Come Immanuel."
-The program also features numerous chants, liturgical vestments for the choir, choral music, congregational carol singing and biblical readings.
-The readings recall the story of humanity's fall from grace, prophetic visions of the coming of the Messiah and the birth of Christ and are the same lessons and prayers heard at King's College Chapel in Cambridge, England, each Christmas Eve.
+The program features numerous chants, liturgical vestments for the choir, choral music, congregational carol singing and biblical readings.
+The readings recall the story of humanity's fall from grace, prophetic visions of the coming of the Messiah and the birth of Jesus Christ.
+The service is conducted entirely by candlelight, which represents a first century Jewish custom that acknowledges the blessing of light.

 The Collegium Musicum is a chamber choir devoted to the study and performance of Medieval, Renaissance and Baroque literature.
 Singers in the choir represent a diverse cross section of students from the University's many academic majors.